eya-98/eya-98/README.md

 [![GitHub eyanani](https://img.shields.io/github/followers/eya-98?label=follow&style=social)](https://github.com/eya-98)
 - 💁‍♀️ I'm graduate in business management from @Sesame university in 2020
 - 🔭 I'm graduate in full stack web development from @Holberton school in 2022
-- 🌱 I’m currently focusing on the frontend side, learning React js and Flutter
+- 🌱 I’m currently focusing on Flutter projects
 - 👯 I’m looking to collaborate on flutter or react js projects
 - 💬 Ask me about anything, I'll be more than happy to help.
 - 📫 How to reach me: <2263@holbertonschool.com>